XinboPHD/PhD_thesis/IoTFuzz/README.md

 For fuzzing type `no_gui`,  `initial_parameters_path = initial_parameters/Experiments_used` specify the input folder, either change the documnets in this folder or change path.

+### Result
+The results are saved in folder `result` for both fuzzing types.
+Raw data records the details of simulation and checking results.
+A script is provided to extract and summary the results.

 ## Violation discovered by IoTFuzz